Fauna CLI v4

 Use --secret

-to directly provide an authentication secret:
+to directly provide a

 # Run a query in the database scoped to a